 After all, how many people in your organization want to hear that they were less than perfect last year?
 How many managers want to face the arguments and diminished morale that can result from the performance appraisal process?

 If the true goal of the performance appraisal is employee development and organizational improvement, consider moving to a performance management system.
-Place the focus on what you really want to create in your organization - performance management and development.
+Place the focus on what you really want to create in your organization—employee performance management and employee performance development.

-If you follow this checklist, I am convinced you will offer a performance management and development system that will significantly improve the appraisal process you currently manage.
-Staff will feel better about participating and the performance management system may even positively affect performance.
+If you follow this checklist, you will offer a performance management and development system that will significantly improve the appraisal process that you currently manage.
+Staff will feel better about participating, discussing their contributions, and taking a look at ways to improve their performance.
+The performance management system may even positively affect performance—and that's your goal.
+Right?

 Preparation and Planning for Performance Management